grml-debootstrap --target /dev/sda1 --grub /dev/sda

 Execute scripts from specified directory before executing the chroot script.
 This allows customisation of the system before the chroot has been set up.
 The environment variable $MNTPOINT is available inside the scripts for direct access of the chroot.
 Default directory: /etc/debootstrap/pre-scripts/

 Specify release of new Debian system.
-Supported releases names: lenny, squeeze, wheezy, jessie, stretch, buster, bullseye and sid.
+Supported releases names: buster, bullseye, bookworm, trixie and sid.
 Corresponding with configuration variable RELEASE.
-Default release: buster
+Default release: trixie

 Delete grml-debootstrap configuration files (/etc/debootstrap/*) from installed system.
 Useful for reproducible builds or if you don’t want to leak information.